Ecdosis/Psef/README.md

 stored in a single top-level directory.
 That directory stores only static resources such as images, HTML, CSS, JSON, MVDs and javascript.

-These resources have local paths that are rewritten from their original positions on the website or in the database.
+These resources have local paths that are based on their original positions on the website or in the database.
 So a resource like http://mysite.com/mycms/node/4 would become /static/node/4 at the top level of the psef-archive.
 An ecdosis database resource such as